-An ecological approach to psychedelics.
+An ecological

-Psygaia is an independent nonprofit grounding psychedelic practice in nature, interdisciplinary research, and community.
+Psygaia is an independent nonprofit grounding psychedelic practice in Nature, interdisciplinary research, and community.

-Fostering planetary health through psychedelic practice.
+Fostering wholeness through grounded psychedelic practice.

 Explore the FrameworkRigorously grounded